kubecost/docs/allocation.md

 > Negative idle can be caused by problems with metrics.
 Consult Kubecost's [diagnostics](https://github.com/kubecost/docs/blob/main/diagnostics.md) to make sure Kubecost is functioning correctly first.

-It is possible to have a negative idle cost that is technically valid in the following
+It is possible to have a negative idle cost that is valid in the following
 situation:

 - You have workloads that _request_ resources, but do not use all of them AND
-- You have workloads the _use_ resources beyond the scheduled capacity of the node
+- You have workloads that _use_ resources beyond the scheduled capacity of the node

 For example, say you have 1 node with 4 CPU and 8GB RAM.